-Localisation is the process adapting your website, product information, advertisements and general strategy so that it resonates strongly with a particular geographical region.
-This includes translation of content and giving people the option to pay in their own currency.
-OneTimePIM is useful for this as it can have as many as channels as you like that store the same products with different data, for example, in a different language.
+Localisation is the process of adapting your website, product information, advertisements and general strategy so that it resonates strongly with a particular geographical region.
+This includes the translation of content and giving people the option to pay in their own currency.
+OneTimePIM is useful for this as it can have as many channels as you like that store the same products with different data, for example, in a different language.

 Multichannel refers to the strategy of selling your products through several channels, for example, on your website and in a physical store.
 Often these channels are siloed from one another.
-This strategy is focused around your products.
+This strategy is focused on your products.

 An online marketplace is a type of e-commerce website where product or service information is provided by multiple third parties.
-Amazon and Ebay are two of the most popular marketplaces.
+Amazon and eBay are two of the most popular marketplaces.